 Even If You “Cook at Home,” You Still Eat Out A Lot

 Even the most devoted at-home eaters buy some restaurant food.
 This study of average American monthly food budgets gives the numbers in terms of groceries as a function of total monthly food spend.
 It varies among states, but for the most part, only about half of the food budget goes to actual groceries to cook food at home and the rest is for food outside the home.
-I suspect that Covid-19 has increased food-at-home cooking, but once we are clear of that, eating out will surge.
+COVID-19 increased food-at-home cooking, but now that we are clear of that, eating outs seem to have surged.

 In the Family Way

-Unfortunately for parents who don’t like to cook, this theory probably won’t work for a family of 3 or more.
+Unfortunately for parents who don’t like to cook, this theory probably won’t work for a family of three or more.
 At that point, economies of scale take over.
-A Chicken Tinga Bowl at Chopt is about $10, which is ok for one person.
+A Chicken Tinga Bowl at Chopt is about $14, which is ok for one person.
 Even $10 lunches every day 7 days a week will probably be comparable to that person buying food to make a similar lunch at home.
-But 4 people in an average American family can’t realistically spend $10 per person on lunch every day; that would be a monthly lunch budget of $700, which is substantially more than most families spend on all their groceries in a month.
+But four people in an average American family can’t realistically spend $10 per person on lunch every day; that would be a monthly lunch budget of $700, which is substantially more than most families spend on all their groceries in a month.
+Is cooking at home more expensive than eating out?
 Once you’ve got a family, cooking at home is probably going to be a necessity.
-But for right now, as a single-person or two-person family, you might be able to get away with it.
+But as a single-person or two-person family, you might be able to get away with it.

 My takeaway is that if you don’t like to cook, you may not have to.
 Your own budget and lifestyle will determine whether it is economically smarter for you to eat out or cook in more.
 Of course, if you love to grocery shop and cook the way I do, you wouldn’t want to give up a daily pleasure – but I haven’t met too many people who really like cooking day in and day out for decades.
 Take a month to do the calculations on dollars and time used, and you may find yourself freed up from a chore you’ve hated for years.